Alazka2k/Short-Video-Creator-Simplified/docs/content/docs/4_api-reference/subscription_endpoints/06_payment_management.md

 **Conditionally Required Fields**:
 - `paymentProvider`: Required when updating to "completed" status
-- `externalPaymentId`: Required when updating to "completed" status
+- `stripePaymentIntentId`: Required when updating to "completed" status

 **Optional Fields**:
 - Any other payment fields that can be updated (amount, billing periods, etc.)